-Seasonic Prime-PX-1600 1300W ATX30 Prime-PX-1600-ATX30
+Seasonic Prime-PX-1600 1300W ATX30 Prime-PX-1600-ATX30 PSU Review

-- 80+ Bronze efficiency is dated for a £350 power supply in 2026
+- 80+ Bronze efficiency is inadequate for £375.26 in 2026

-- ATX 3.0 compliance but no 12VHPWR connector for modern GPUs
+ATX 3.0 compliance for modern motherboard compatibility

 Need Help Sizing Your PSU?